-- Jejunoileitis: This causes spots of inflammation in the upper portion of the small intestine, called jejunum.
-Symptoms include abdominal cramping after meals, diarrhea, and, in severe cases, fistulas.
+- Jejunoileitis: This causes spots of inflammation in the upper area of the small intestine, called the jejunum.
+Symptoms include abdominal cramping after meals, diarrhea, and in severe cases, fistulas.

-- Crohn’s colitis: This only affects the colon.
-Symptoms may include diarrhea, rectal bleeding, disease around the anus, such as ulcers, fistulas, and abscesses, joint pain, and skin lesions.
+- Crohn’s colitis: This only affects the large intestine, or colon.
+Symptoms may include diarrhea, rectal bleeding, and damage around the anus, such as ulcers, fistulas, and abscesses.
+It can also cause joint pain and skin lesions.

 IBDs, such as Crohn’s disease, are